AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   power acceleration for the `Lateral Zero Power Acceleration Tuner` on line `92` in the `FollowerConstants` class.

-* After this, we will want to tune the translational PIDs.
+* After this, we will want to tune the translational PID.
 Go to FTC Dashboard and disable all but the `useTranslational` checkboxes under the `Follower` tab.
 Then, run `StraightBackAndForth`.
 Make sure you disable the timer on autonomous OpModes.
 The PID for the translational error is called `translationalPIDF`.
 If you need to add a feedforward value, use the `translationalPIDFFeedForward`